What to Know before you Rent an Apartment while Traveling

 When I book a hotel room online I never correspond with anyone before I do so, but an apartment is usually backed by a knowledgeable owner or broker that can answer specific questions about the destination or about your stay.
 When you arrive an owner will often meet you and may point out where the nearest grocery store, cafe, or laundromat are located.

 When I arrived at my apartment in Girona, the owner had a folder of tourist information and a map marking some good local restaurants.
-At a stay in a flat in London we had tea with the owners on arrival and they told us that the rehearsal for the Queen’s birthday celebration was the next day and wear to go to see all the regiments marching in a parade (sans queen).
-We would not have known about this wonderful event without their advise.
+At a stay in a flat in London, we had tea with the owners on arrival and they told us that the rehearsal for the Queen’s birthday celebration was the next day and wear to go to see all the regiments marching in a parade (sans queen).
+We would not have known about this wonderful event without their advice.

 Pay attention to the details that the owner sends you like whether you will need to pay in cash on arrival, or in my case with PayPal a couple of days before my arrival.
-Also note that the instructions on how to locate the apartment are based on all the people who have stayed there before you.
-I could have saved myself some time had I noticed the owner had told me that the house numbers where not on the street side of the building.
+Also, note that the instructions on how to locate the apartment are based on all the people who have stayed there before you.
+I could have saved myself some time had I noticed the owner had told me that the house numbers were not on the street side of the building.

 Homes and Villas and Boats

-I have been using the term “apartment” but it is worth noting that vacation rentals come in all shapes and sizes including houses, duplexes, villas and even boats.
+I have been using the term “apartment” but it is worth noting that vacation rentals come in all shapes and sizes including houses, duplexes, villas, and even boats.
 For an upcoming stay in Charleston, South Carolina we are enamored with the idea of staying on a yacht.
-For an additional charge we can hire the captain to sail the harbor.
+For an additional charge, we can hire the captain to sail the harbor.
 Try and do that in a hotel.

 +Chris Christensen | @chris2x | facebook

-2 Responses to “What to Know before you Rent an Apartment while Traveling”
+3 Responses to “What to Know before you Rent an Apartment while Traveling”

 Eric